gabrielfelipeassuncaodesouza/loja-games/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

+Loja games is a project made with the objective to train my skills in Frontend Web Development for the Full Stacker Programmer course of SENAI

+The technologies used are:

+* Angular
+* HTML5
+* CSS3
+* Type Script
+* Java script
+* Bootstrap

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.